 Without periodic backwash, the water will find paths of least resistance through the media bed and continually follow through those paths.
 We call this “channeling.”
 This channeling exhausts the carbon in that path at an accelerated rate.
 This diagram shows how the incoming water is forced through a solid bed of media:

 An upflow filter is in this constant state of backwash when water is turned on in the home.
-Thus it is possible for individual streams of water to totally pass individual particles of media thus avoiding removal of contaminants.
+It is possible for individual streams of water to totally pass individual particles of media thus avoiding removal of contaminants.

-I hope to have pointed out that a backwashing whole house water filter will provide you with greater contaminant removal and a longer media life than its less expensive upflow alternative.
+A backwashing whole house water filter will provide you with greater contaminant removal and a longer media life than its less expensive upflow alternative.
 In water treatment the old adage ‘You get what you pay for’ is always true.
-If I felt good about upflow carbon systems I would be selling you one.
+If I felt good about upflow carbon systems I would be selling one.

 Upflow systems generally have less carbon than downflow systems.
 It is the carbon in the filter that removes the haloacetic acids and trihalomethanes.
 A whole house water filter that uses the downflow technology is more effective at removing these carcinogens.